turbot/guardrails-samples/control_objectives/aws_rds_encryption_at_rest/README.md

 ## Running the Example

-To run the S3 Example:
+To run the RDS Encryption at rest Example:
 - Navigate to the directory on the command line `cd aws_rds_encryption_at_rest`
 - Run `terraform plan -var-file="default.tfvars"` and review the changes to be applied
 - Run `terraform apply -var-file="default.tfvars"` to execute and apply the policy settings